-The Department of Career Pathways provides a variety of educational opportunities and career planning services for students.
-The goal is to provide a framework for skill development and training in which students progress systematically through a seamless system of career exploration, preparation and skill upgrades linked to academic credits and credentials.
+The Department of Career Pathways provides a variety of educational opportunities for students.
+The goal is to provide a framework for skill development and training in which students progress systematically through a system of career exploration, preparation and skill upgrades linked to academic credits and credentials.

 High School Programs:

-The dual enrollment program enables high school juniors and seniors to enroll in college courses for which they earn both high school and college credit.
+The dual enrollment program enables high school students to enroll in college courses for which they earn both high school and college credit.
 Dual enrollment courses are offered at 23 area high schools.
 These courses maintain the same high-quality educational standards as those taught on campus at John Tyler.

 The PEER Consortium is a regional partnership between local school divisions and John Tyler Community College.
 The Consortium supports career pathways and professional development opportunities for secondary educators and counselors.

 Contact: 804-897-4176 or email@example.com.

 Great Expectations is a statewide initiative of The Virginia Foundation for Community College Education and Virginia’s Community Colleges.
 The program provides transitional support to teens as they finish high school and leave their foster homes.
 Great Expectations focuses on the value of a college education as the best way to gain employment and achieve independence.

 John Tyler students have the opportunity to enroll in SSDL courses offered through Northern Virginia Community College (NOVA).
 Delivered via Blackboard, SSDL courses are online courses that can be taken anywhere consistent internet connection is available.

 Contact: 804-897-4171 or email@example.com.